gharam37/Snotify/README.md

     ```docker run snotify_web```

-- To stop the docker image, open up your favorite terminal client and enter the following:
+- To stop the docker image from running, open up your favorite terminal client and enter the following:

     ```docker-compose down```